Why risk/reward matters

 ATM strategy integration

-If you don’t want to use the indicator, you can enter stop losses manually after the fact:- Open any trade in TurtleMetrics (from the Calendar day view)
+If you don’t want to use the indicator, you can enter stop losses manually after the fact:- Open any trade in TurtleMetrics (from the Calendar day view or the Dashboard recent trades table)

 - Enter your stop loss price in the Stop Loss field